Elgg/Elgg/docs/intro/install.rst

 The Elgg installer will try to create two files for you:

--  engine/settings.php, which contains the database settings for your installation
+-  settings.php, which contains local environment configuration for your installation
 -  .htaccess, which allows Elgg to generate dynamic URLs

 If these files can't be automatically generated, for example because the